-Intensive farming (also intensive agriculture) is the practice where a lot of labor and capital is employed to maximize agricultural produce or yields.
-It is characterized with the intensive use of pesticides, fertilizer and other production inputs for crops and medication as well as concentrated feeding for the animal stock.
-The practice concentrates more on getting the most output per area by using high input strategies.
+Intensive farming (also intensive agriculture) is the practice where a lot of labor and capital are employed to maximize agricultural produce or yields.
+This type of farming is characterized by the intensive use of pesticides, fertilizer, and other crop production inputs.

 According to Wikipedia,

 “Intensive farming or intensive agriculture involves various types of agriculture with higher levels of input and output per unit of agricultural land area.
 It is characterized by a low fallow ratio, higher use of inputs such as capital and labour, and higher crop yields per unit land area.”

 Some of the main pros of intensive farming include: